jayozer/snackswap_comics/docs/presentation-2min.md

 >
 > *(comic generates)*
 >
-> And here's the magic — **Gemini 3 Pro generates a 4-panel comic** with DR. DRIP roasting the snack.
+> And here's the magic — **Gemini 3 Pro generates a 4-panel comic** with DR. HAWLEY roasting the snack.
 Notice the **emotion-based speech bubbles** — that angry starburst?
 That's the exposé panel.
 >
 > The roast targets the **snack**, never the kid.
 Playful destruction, not shame."